AnurajDubey/Car-Auction-Site/CARSITE-README .txt

 more managerial functionalities.

 EVERYTHING is stored in a mySQL database.
+The .sql file is attached and includes the entire schema of the database.